pau1ie/bbcmicro.co.uk/README.md

 # bbcmicro.co.uk
-Source for bbcmicro.co.uk - to showcase vintage games for the BBC Micro Computer
+Source for http://bbcmicro.co.uk - to showcase vintage games for the BBC Micro Computer

+To install, first install the standard mysql, php, apache stack.
-To install, Create a database, and a user to access it.
+Create a database, and a user to access it.
-Alter db_connect.php to contain the details of the database.
+Alter config.php to contain the details of the database.
 Run db/db.sql into the database, and the site should work.

 Only a few disc images are included.
 Place these in gameimg/discs.